 Tyler Coe, Attorney at Law

 Please join us Friday September 18, 2020 as we engage virtually in the Fall CISP Conference!
 We will welcome Abbie Winter, M.S.
 LMFT in the morning as she speaks about the clinical process of working with clients navigating the spectrum of experiences and challenges through the fertility journey.
 After a break for lunch we will welcome back Tyler Coe Attorney at Law with Whitfield and Eddy Law to lead our Ethics Presentation.
 Tyler provided a highly engaging and informative Ethics program at our 2019 Fall Conference and is back due to the resounding positive response received from attendees!

-This training is worth 3 CEU's and meets requirements set forth by the Iowa Boards of Behavioral Science and Social Work.
+This training is worth 6 CEU's for the full day or 3 CEU's for the morning and afternoon sessions each.
+The afternoon session will count towardthe 3 Ethics CEU's required for biennial licensure renewal.
+This training meets requirements set forth by the Iowa Boards of Behavioral Science and Social Work for Continuing Education.

 $120 for AM and PM trainings

 $60 for AM training